Home > Housing > Housing for Tenants > Housing policies > Shared Ownership Policy

 12. Downward staircasing

 12.1 The Council will adhere to the provisions within the Capital Funding Guide regarding the use of Recycled Capital Grant Funds (RCFG) and permitted use, following the provisions relating to downward staircasing.
-This is the ensure that we have carried out our duties in compliance with the Guide and grant funding requirements.
+This is to ensure that we have carried out our duties in compliance with the Guide and grant funding requirements.

 12.2 Downward staircasing is defined as: